 Defrost in the fridge overnight or in the lunchbox from frozen.

-Add either 1tbsp lemon juice or 1 tbsp white vinegar to one cup of milk.
+Add either 1tbsp lemon juice or 1 tablespoon white vinegar to one cup of milk.
 Leave it to sit for 5 minutes and the acid will help turn the milk into a buttermilk like substance!

 More easy recipes for lunchboxes